yvartpro/Akadeni/README.md

 ## Setup

-1. Clone repostory
+1. Clone repository
 ```git

 git clone github.com/yvartpro/Akadeni.git
 git clone git@github:yvartpro/Akadeni.git

 ```
-2. Setup & requirements
+1. Setup & requirements
 - gradle 8.13
 - android-studio
-3. Permissions
+1. Permissions
 None

 ## Version 1.0 (beta)

-Realeased on November 19, 2025 is a lighter app seamless and adapted to existing loan tracking method (notebook)  but with ease to have loans list on the go.
+Released on November 19, 2025 is a lighter app seamless and adapted to existing loan tracking method (notebook)  but with ease to have loans list on the go.